-- 15.1 The Housing (Scotland) Act 2001 introduced provisions for landlords to grant tenants Short Scottish Secure Tenancies (SSST's).
-If tenants have previously been evicted for anti-social behaviour in the last 3 years, or the tenant or a member of their household are subject to an ASBO, then a Short SST can be used. - 15.2 Section 34(7) as amended requires landlords (where the tenant is on a short SST because of previous anti-social behaviour or an ASBO) to provide or ensure the provision of such housing support services as it considers appropriate to enable the tenancy to convert to a Scottish Secure Tenancy (SST). - 15.3 Section 91(8) of the Act provides a broad definition of Housing Support Services "Housing Support services includes any service which provides support, assistance, advice or counselling to an individual with particular needs with a view to enabling that individual to occupy, or to continue to occupy, as the person's sole or main residence, residential accommodation other than excepted accommodation".
+- 17.1 The Housing (Scotland) Act 2001 introduced provisions for landlords to grant tenants Short Scottish Secure Tenancies (SSST's).
+If tenants have previously been evicted for anti-social behaviour in the last 3 years, or the tenant or a member of their household are subject to an ASBO, then a Short SST can be used. - 17.2 Section 34(7) requires landlords (where the tenant is on a short SST because of previous anti-social behaviour or an ASBO) to provide or ensure the provision of such housing support services as it considers appropriate to enable the tenancy to convert to a Scottish Secure Tenancy.
+(SST) - 17.3 Section 91(8) of the Act provides a broad definition of Housing Support Services "Housing Support services includes any service which provides support, assistance, advice or counselling to an individual with particular needs with a view to enabling that individual to occupy, or to continue to occupy, as the person's sole or main residence, residential accommodation other than excepted accommodation"

-15.4 Section 35 allows landlords to convert a SST to a short SST where a tenant or someone residing with the tenant is subject to an ASBO or, where tenants have previously been evicted for anti-social behaviour anywhere in the UK within the past 3 years or where the tenant, a joint tenant or someone residing with them or visiting them has in the previous three years acted in an antisocial manner in relation to another person residing in or visiting or engaged in a lawful activity in the vicinity of the house occupied by the tenant or, if the tenant has pursued a course of conduct against that other person that amounts to harassment.
+17.4 Section 35 allows landlords to convert a SST to a short SST where a tenant or someone residing with the tenant is subject to an ASBO or where tenants have previously been evicted for anti-social behaviour anywhere in the UK within the past 3 years.

-16. Complaints
+18. Complaints